costelasleontin/microservices/readme.md

  5) The project uses rabbitmq to send async messages with the newlly created platforms and users from the platform and user services to the command service.
 GRPC is also used to fetch the initial list of platforms and users when the command service is starting up or restarting.
  6) The project deployment files are located in the K8S folder
  7) The RestClientTests folder contains easy to run api request with the "Rest Client" extension in Visual Studio Code
  8) Don't worry about the visible passwords in the example.
-They aren't mine actuall passwords :P.
+They aren't mine actuall passwords, or are they?! :)